 - Line two 8 ½” round cake pans with an aluminum foil, extending it over the pan edges.

-- Add sugar cookie mix and almond extract to the butter and mixed it with the mixer until crumbles are formed.
+- Add sugar cookie mix and almond extract to butter and continue to mix until dough is crumbly.

-- Add egg and mix it.
-As I mentioned above, I added the egg by mistake and it is not in the recipe.
-If the not using the egg, the dough should be crumbly.
+- Add egg and mix.
+As I mentioned above, I added the egg by mistake and can be skipped.
+If not using the egg, the dough should be crumbly.

 - Divide the dough into two and place it in two pans.
-Press the dough or the mixture firmly into bottom of each pan.
+Press dough firmly into bottom of each pan.